cekbote/cekbote/README.md

 # Hey, I'm Chanakya :wave:

-I am a final year undergrad at IIT Bhubaneswar, passionate about data science, machine learning and contributing to open source.
+I am a final year undergrad at IIT Bhubaneswar, passionate about machine learning, data science, and contributing to open source.
 I worked as a Google Summer of Code Student Developer, during the summer of 2020, to combine Machine Learning and Cybersecurity as a part of the Cloud Native Computing Foundation (CNCF).
 You can learn more about my project [here](https://mlbridge.github.io/).
+I have also worked as a research intern at Freie Universitat Berlin and at the Indian Institute of Science Bangalore.

 ## Connect with me :smile: